 Python

-To search a word in a trie, loop through each character in the word.
-A pointer node starts from root.
-If the character is not in the node‘s children, the method returns false.
-Otherwise, the node moves to the child node.
-When the node is at the last character of the word, return the node‘s isEnd value, which can be true or false (deleted).
+To search for a string in a trie, start at root and loop through each character in the string.
+If the character is not in the node’s children’s key set, the method returns false.
+Otherwise, move on to the child node.
+When the node has the last character of the string, return the node’s isEnd value.
+If the value is false, it indicates the string has been deleted.

 Java